DeepLabCut/DeepLabCut-live-GUI/README.md

 ## Documentation

-> Full documentations is a work in progress and will be posted to DeepLabCut's official docs site when ready.
+> Full documentation is a work in progress and will be posted to DeepLabCut's official docs site when ready.

 ---